k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

   - **Maximum number of workers**

-- By default, each interface its values from:
+- By default, each interface gets its values from:

   1. The environment’s system settings, if defined and if the [interface is attached to the environment's system](11_environment_products_tab.md#affinity-and-maximum-number-of-workers_) or
   2. The TDM and Fabric configuration values